Have any questions?

 these maxima is volunteer work.
 During this period of job action, do not go above

-2. During your contract, record all of the time you spend on the different parts of your
+these maxima. - During your contract, record all of the time you spend on the different parts of your

 work, such as evaluation, preparation, meetings, student email, etc. We recommend